-The College maintains strong connections with its 51 years of alumni, and encourages their active participation in College life, with many serving on the Board, attending formal dinners, and organising reunion events.
-After a resident leaves College, they are added to the alumni database and encouraged to maintain contact with the College, principally through the alumni magazine, New'n'Old.
+The College maintains strong connections with its 53 years of alumni, and encourages their active participation in College life, with many serving on the Board, attending formal dinners, and organising reunion events.
+After a resident leaves College, they are added to the alumni database and encouraged to maintain contact with the College.